thesahebi/Powershell-AD-Scripts/README.md

 ## 🔧 Scripts

-- `create-user.ps1` — Create a new user with OU, group, and profile settings.
+- `create-user.ps1` — Create a new user with OU, group, and profile settings. and copy group from current users to this new user.
 - `delete-user.ps1` — Remove a user from AD safely.
 - `reset-password.ps1` — Reset a user password and force password change on next login.